- Home

 Grade 6-8

-View on concept mapThe different ways to express the same function: formula, table, graph, or words.
+View on concept mapEvery function can be expressed in four equivalent ways: as an algebraic formula, a table of input-output pairs, a graph on the coordinate plane, or a verbal description.
 Each representation (graph, table, formula, words) reveals different aspects of a function โ fluency across all four is essential for interpreting and applying functions in context.

 This concept is covered in depth in our representing functions guide, with worked examples, practice problems, and common mistakes.